Satyams-23/Satyams-23/README.md

 - 👋 Hi, I’m @Satyams-Sharma
-- 👀 I’m interested in error
+- 👀 I’m passionate and enjoying in full-stack developer.
-- 📫 Contact me with ss8454015344@gmail.com
+- 📫 Contact me with ss8454015344@gmail.com.

 <!---
 Satyams-23/Satyams-23 is a ✨ special ✨ repository because its appears on your GitHub profile.